 Some couples ask for money towards the honeymoon or a contribution towards a house deposit, but not everybody will feel comfortable doing this.
 We asked wedding planner Liz Reed of Elizabeth Jane Events for her advice.
-She’s seen a lot of couples plan their big days and has been involved with a lot of gift lists, so if anybody knows about wedding gift ideas, it’s her!
-Here are Liz’s suggestions…

 “Think about asking for a special experience you’ll remember.
 You could ask for a trip in a hot air balloon for the two of you, or maybe a voucher to dine in an exclusive restaurant so you can treat yourselves,” says Liz.